Kartik-Shrikhande/Vaccine-Registration-Project/readme.md

 ## Overview

-This project is about Registration of Vaccine , an user can create a account and book slot for him on given date if slosts time and date matches so user can register himself for perticular time to get vaccinize also user can get his dose accorrding to his vaccination status if user has taken none then he will get registered automatically for first dose of vaccine,if user has taken first dose of vaccine then he will get registered automatically for second dose of vaccine,if user has taken all two doses then he cant register himself for any dose
+This project is about Registration for Vaccination,a user can create a account and book slot for given date if slosts time and date matches so user can register himself for perticular time to get vaccinize also user can get his dose accorrding to his vaccination status if user has taken none then he will get registered automatically for first dose of vaccine,if user has taken first dose of vaccine then he will get registered automatically for second dose of vaccine,if user has taken all two doses then he cant register himself for any dose

 ## Vaccination Details

-- **Vaccination Period**: The vaccination drive is scheduled from June 1st, 2021, to June 30th, 2021.
+- **Vaccination Period**: The vaccination drive is scheduled from Jan 1st, 2024, to Jan 30th, 2024.

 - **Vaccination Timings**:slots are available every day from 10:00 AM to 5:00 PM.